Riccardo Drigo: Life

 Riccardo Eugenio Drigo was born in Padua, Italy on 30 June 1846.
 His father Silvio Drigo was a barrister and his mother, a noble Lupati, was active in politics.
 None of Drigo's family was distinguished in music, but at the age of five he began taking his first piano lessons from a family friend, the Hungarian Antonio Jorich.
 Drigo excelled quickly, and by his early teens he attained some local celebrity as a pianist.
 His father eventually agreed to allow Drigo to attend the prestigious Venice Conservatory, where he studied under Antonio Buzzolla, a student of Gaetano Donizetti.
 Drigo scored his first compositions in his early teens, which were primarily romances and waltzes.
 In 1862 he was allowed to perform some of his pieces with the local amateur orchestra in Padua.
 Through this performance, the young Drigo began to show interest in conducting.

 Drigo obtained his earliest position in an opera house as a rehearsal pianist and copyist to the Garibaldi Theatre, Padua in 1866.
 His first major opportunity as a theatrical conductor occurred in 1867 when the Garibaldi Theatre's kapellmeister fell ill on the eve of the premiere of Costantino Dall'Argine's three act opera bouffe I Due Orsi (The Two Bears).
 When the concertmaster refused to conduct the performance, he recommended Drigo, if only because the rehearsal pianist would know the score intimately.
 Drigo's conducting was successful, and soon he was named second kapellmeister.

-In 1878 during the opera season in Padua the director of the Saint Petersburg Imperial Theatres, Baron Karl Karlovich Kister, attended a performance of Donizetti's L'elisir d'amore which Drigo conducted.
+In 1878 during the opera season in Padua the director of the Saint Petersburg Imperial Theatres, Baron Karl Karlovich Kister, attended a performance of Donizetti's L'elisir d'amore that Drigo conducted.
 Kister was much impressed with Drigo's conducting talent, which was done without the aid of a score.
 Drigo then presented Kister with some of his own compositions, which prompted Kister to offer Drigo a six-month contract to conduct the Saint Petersburg Imperial Italian Opera.

 Russia

 Almost immediately after arriving in Saint Petersburg, Drigo was conducting the entire repertory of the Imperial Italian Opera, which at that time performed at the Imperial Mariinsky Theatre.
 He impressed the management a great deal, conducting such works as Verdi's Aida and Un ballo in maschera from memory.
-It was custom in Imperial Russia for all theatrical performances to be reported in detail in the newspapers, and Drigo's performances were always reported with praise — " ... the young gentleman will stay here a long time ..." commented one columnist after attending an opera which Drigo conducted.
+It was custom in Imperial Russia for all theatrical performances to be reported in detail in the newspapers, and Drigo's performances were always reported with praise — " ... the young gentleman will stay here a long time ..." commented one columnist after attending an opera that Drigo conducted.